 Collins, of course, towered above all of his current and former bandmates, going supernova as he released several monster albums and singles (his 1985 album, No Jacket Required, sold nearly double what Invisible Touch managed).
 As the 80s progressed, he impressively balanced his demanding solo career with his commitments to Genesis, while even finding time to dabble in acting.

 After lengthy auditions, Rutherford and Banks picked Ray Wilson to be their third lead singer.
-The then-28 year old Scottish singer who had been the frontman for alternative-rock band Stiltskin brought a lot to the table — vocally, he sounded similar to Gabriel, which meant the band could dust off a lot of its older stuff for the tour.
+The then-28 year old Scottish singer, who had been the frontman for alternative-rock band Stiltskin, sounded similar to Gabriel, which meant the band could dust off a lot of its older stuff for the tour.
 On the other hand, his voice was lower than Collins’s, so the band had to transpose its songs to a lower key — which made for a weird thought experiment of how it might have sounded if Gabriel had sang the Collins songs.

 However, it was clear that Wilson was not being brought in as an equal partner — at least, not yet.
 According to Wilson, he signed a contract for two albums.
 That first album, though, had already been mostly written by Rutherford and Banks, leaving Wilson with little opportunity to contribute creatively.
 While the incumbent members of the band were good, capable songwriters, they, admittedly, had trouble writing without Collins, who had often served as a mediator and editor.